Lebanon, Kansas: Government

 The Lebanon government consists of a mayor and five council members.
 The council meets the second Tuesday of each month at 7 p.m., at City Hall, 404 Main St.

 Education

+Lebanon schools merged and eventually closed as the population declined.
 The community is served by Smith Center USD 237 public school district.

-Lebanon schools were closed through school unification.
 The Lebanon Bronchos (or Broncos) won the Kansas State High School boys 1A basketball championship in 1977.

 In popular culture

-Books

-Lebanon is featured as an important plot point in the Neil Gaiman fantasy book, American Gods.

-Film

 The documentary The Return of the Buffalo: Restoring the Great American Prairie details the story and history of Lebanon amongst other Great Plains villages.

-Television

 During Super Bowl LV, Jeep aired an ad featuring Bruce Springsteen lighting a candle at a chapel in Lebanon.

-Lebanon is featured prominently in Seasons 8-15 of The CW's long-running fantasy series Supernatural, introduced as the location of a secret Men of Letters bunker that Sam and Dean Winchester begin using as their primary base of operations.
-It is implied that the bunker was built in Lebanon due to the town's proximity to the geographic center of the contiguous United States.